 Patient care can be optimized with DrChrono for hospitals, but it works even better for smaller clinics and private practices.
 It features telehealth functionality, practice management, revenue cycle management, and mobile EHR.
 It works with the iPad, Apple Watch, iPhone, and desktop.

-This API builds versatile tools for patient healthcare.
+This API in the medical field builds versatile tools for patient healthcare.
 It is what you’d want to use as a doctor if you wished to provide a patient with a reliable estimate of your services, taking into account their healthcare provider.
 You can issue statements to them and deduct claims paid by their insurance.
 It is used today both by small startups and public companies worth billions of dollars.

 This API integrates with numerous databases that compile information from vision, medical, and dental plans.
 It also can connect with provider and network data, drug supply feedback, and information from other sources.

 It is meant to be the intersection between technology and health insurance.
 You can use it to do a cost comparison of more comprehensive and detailed plans than ever before.